Does your leopard gecko seem on the skinny side?

-If you are doing everything else right, but your leopard gecko is still losing weight or is unable to gain weight, it is a good idea to contact a veterinarian who specializes in reptiles.
+If you are doing everything else right, but your leopard gecko is still losing weight or cannot gain weight, it is a good idea to contact a veterinarian specializing in reptiles.

 They will help you determine if there is a health problem or what to do to add some fat to your pet’s body.

 Fattening up your leopard gecko can help them live a much healthier life, but if this is your goal, you should do so in a healthy way.

 Don’t just feed your gecko more often or fattier worms, instead work to build an overall healthier animal by doing the things we have discussed in this article.